SharzyL/pastebin-worker/doc/api.md

 ## GET `/a/<name>`

 Return the HTML converted from the markdown file stored in the paste of name `<name>`.
 The markdown conversion follows GitHub Flavored Markdown (GFM) Spec, supported by [remark-gfm](https://github.com/remarkjs/remark-gfm).

-Notice: there is no syntax highlighting and LaTeX support yet.

-If error occurs, the worker returns status code different than `302`:
+Syntax highlighting is supported by [prims.js](https://prismjs.com/).
+LaTeX mathematics is supported by [MathJax](https://www.mathjax.org).

 - `404`: the paste of given name is not found.
 - `500`: unexpected exception.
 You may report this to the author to give it a fix.